 Stories: Consider injecting family stories throughout the cookbook that tie into the recipes or the theme of the cookbook.

-History: Perfect for personalizing the cookbook, historical family information shows the recipes and family in action through the years.
+History: Perfect for personalizing the family cookbook printing, historical family information shows the recipes and family in action through the years.
 Historical photos of the recipes used at events or meals as well as relevant news articles or publications about the family will make the cookbook a family keepsake for generations to come.

 Printing Your Family Cookbook